31 Resistant lines

 From this first iteration, we can extract the residuals.
 A line is then fitted to the residuals following the same procedure outlined above.

 The initial model intercept and slope are 6.429 and 1.714 respectively and the residual’s slope and intercept are -1.224 and 0.245 respectively.
-The residual slope is then added to the first computed slope giving us an updated slope of 1.959 and the process is again repeated thus generating the following tweaked slope and updated residuals:
+The residual slope is added to the first computed slope giving us an updated slope of 1.959 and the process is again repeated thus generating the following tweaked slope and updated residuals:

 The second set of residuals is added to the previously computed slope giving us an updated slope of 1.994.
-The iteration continues until the slope residuals stabilize.
+The iteration continues until the fitted line’s residuals stabilize.
 Each successive iteration is shown in the following plot with the final line in dark red.
-This took three iterations giving us the final fitted line whose intercept and slope are 5.03 and 1.99 respectively–very close to the actual relationship between the two variables.

-Tukey’s resistant line can be computed using the R built-in line()
+Tukey’s resistant line can be computed using the R built-in line() function.
+The maximum number of iterations is set with the iter argument.
+Usually, five iterations will be enough.

-<- line(x,y, iter = 5) r.fit
+r.fit <- line(x,y, iter = 5)

 You can add the resistant line to a base plot as follows: